eagereyes/eagereyes.org/blog/2016/a-decade-of-eagereyes.md

 title: "A Decade of EagerEyes"
 description: "So here we are.
 10 years.
 A decade.
 3653 days.
 452 postings.
 Some good stuff.
 Some bad stuff.
 Some terrible stuff.
 A decade is a long time.
 But its end is also just the beginning of the next one."
 date: 2016-10-01 04:17:46
-tags: Meta/Site News, A Decade of EagerEyes
+tags: meta, A Decade of EagerEyes
 featuredImage: https://media.eagereyes.org/wp-content/uploads/2016/09/decade-teaser.png
 outline: false
 ---